 Shortbread cookies for Valentine’s Day have to be heart shaped.
 A buttery sturdy Perfect Valentines Heart Shortbread Cookie Recipe was just what I needed for a beautiful Valentine’s Day Party.

-Here in Ohio, we get very gray in the month of February.
-The bright bold red color of valentines hearts are perfect for a tea party.
+Here in Ohio, we get very gray in February.
+The bright bold red color of Valentine’s hearts is perfect for a tea party.
 Hearts are one of my favorite shapes, so when I am planning a party in January and February hearts are my go-to decoration.
 And hearts are the shape of any food for any party.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.